prominence-eosc/docs/home.md

 <img width="60" height="60" src="prominence-invisible.png" hspace="20">
 <h3>Multi-cloud native</h3>
 Go beyond a single cluster or cloud and leverage the resources and features available across many clouds simultaneously.
+No VPNs, tunnels or any special networking is required.
 <br/>
 <br/>